chauff/cse1500-web-transcripts/Lecture-3.md

 my_func(5, toPrint);
 ```

+<sub>To assess your answers, run the code snippets' in the browser's Web Console.</sub>

 ## Scoping and hoisting

 ### Scoping

-Let's talk about **scoping**, that is *the context in which values and expressions are visible* in JavaScript.
-In contrast to other languages, JavaScript has very **limited** scoping:
+Scoping is the **context in which values and expressions are visible**.
+In contrast to other languages, JavaScript has very few scopes:

+- local;
+- global;
+- block (since **ES6**).

+The scopes of values and expressions depend on *where* and *how* they are declared:

 - `var` declared within a function: **local** scope;
 - `var` declared outside of a function: **global** scope;